guibueno/guibueno.github.io/_docs/02-targetlearners.markdown

 This section, therefore, serves to illustrate the target learners who would most struggle with language learning, due to their prior unsuccessful experiences, negative beliefs, or discouragement.

+### Motivation

+According to Gardner and Lambert (1959, 1972), there are two main classes of orientations that characterize a language learner's motivation to learn another language (L2):

+* integrative orientation
+* instrumental orientation

+Noels et al (2000) explain these classes of orientations:

+> "First, the *integrative orientation* refers to a desire to learn the L2 in order to have contact with, and perhaps to identify with, members from the L2 community.
+This orientation can be contrasted with the *instrumental orientation*, which refers to a desire to learn the L2 to achieve some practical goal, such as job advancement or course credit."
+(Noels et al, 2000, p.
+59)

+### Andragogy

+> "The five assumptions underlying andragogy describe the adult learneras someone who:
+> 1. has an independent self-concept and who can direct hisor her own learning,
+> 2. has accumulated a reservoir of life experiences that is a rich resource for learning,
+> 3. has learning needs closely related to changing social roles.
+> 4. is problem-centered and interested in immediate application of knowledge, and
+> 5. is motivated to learn by internal rather thanexternal factors."
+(Merriam, 2001, p.
+5)

+"Knowles himself came to concur that andragogy is less a theory of adultlearning than 'a model of assumptions about learning or a conceptual framework that serves as a basis for an emergent theory' (1989, p.
+112)" (p.
+5)

 ### Self-motivation

 Adult learners are most likely to be self-motivated, that is, to be sure of the reasons why  they want to know a certain language.
 For example, an employee who has the chance to work in a different country will know why knowing that foreign language is needed.